Summer Pockets: Anime

 An anime adaptation was announced to be "in production" during the "Key Channel 2-Hour Special: Lunaria Feature #2 & Staff Year-End" livestream on December 29, 2021.
 It was later confirmed to be a television series produced by Feel and directed by Tomoki Kobayashi, with Keiichirō Ōchi handling series composition, Mai Ōtsuka designing the characters, and the composers from the visual novel reprising their roles as music composers alongside Shūhei Ōhashi.
 The cast from the visual novel are reprising their roles with Nene Hieda replacing Tomomi Mineuchi.
-The 26-episode series aired from April 7 to September 29, 2025 on Tokyo MX and other networks, which ran for two consecutive cours.
+The 26-episode series aired from April 7 to September 29, 2025, on Tokyo MX and other networks, which ran for two consecutive cours.
 The opening theme song is "Alkatale", while the ending theme song is "Lasting Moment", both performed by Konomi Suzuki, which were previously featured as main theme songs for the visual novel.
-From episode 18 onward, the opening theme song is "Finisteller" (フィニステラー) performed by Suzuki, while the ending theme song is "Maho no Enikki" (魔法の絵日記) performed by Konomi Kohara and Aimi Tanaka.
+From episode 18 onward, the opening theme song is "Finisteller" (フィニステラー) performed by Suzuki, while the ending theme song is "Mahō no Enikki" (魔法の絵日記) performed by Konomi Kohara and Aimi Tanaka.
 Crunchyroll is streaming the series.
 Tropics Entertainment licensed the series in Southeast Asia for streaming on the Tropics Anime Asia YouTube channel.